SingularityKChen/dl_accelerator/README.md

 ## TODO

-You can find more at [the project page](https://github.com/SingularityKChen/dl_accelerator/projects/1).
+You can find it at [the project page](https://github.com/SingularityKChen/dl_accelerator/projects/1).

 ## Known Bugs

 + Meet continuous zero \(more than three\) columns in weight matrix;
-+ The head of address vector or data vector is zero column;
++ The head of address vectors or data vectors is zero column;

 ## [Elaboration](./dla/src)